ucam-department-of-psychiatry/crate/docs/source/website_config/overview.rst

     crate_django_manage createsuperuser

 You’ll also want to implement SSL (HTTPS) access.
-For Linux, instructions are in the `instructions.txt` file as above.
-For Windows, the quickest is to use the CherryPy server, launched with ``crate_launch_cherrypy_server``.
-For help, run
+In general, a secured production web site is best implemented via a front-end web server such as Apache; see :ref:`Configuring for Apache <config_apache>`.
+You can also use the CherryPy server, launched with ``crate_launch_cherrypy_server``.
+For help on this, run

 .. code-block:: bat